 Callie is no stranger to the food world; in fact, before working at BloomThat, she was the GM and Wine Director at a Michelin-starred restaurant.
 "Food and wine and flowers should live symbiotically," she says, and the options are basically limitless.

 Here, she shares a few ideas for making easy, beautiful flower arrangements with surprising ingredients.
-Hit up the farm stand with these ideas in mind.
+Hit up a farm stand or produce section with these ideas in mind.

 Herbs & Spices